azorcode/azorcode/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Javascripts, Framework Vue JS.
+- 🔭 I’m currently working on Javascripts, Framework Vue JS, React-native.
-- 🌱 I’m currently learning technologies Web Front-end (HTML5, CSS3, tailwindccs,Bootstrap, Javascripts, Vue Js), Backend (Nodejs, Python, Rust).
+- 🌱 I’m currently learning technologies Web and Apps Dev (Javascripts, Vue, React, React-native), Backend (Python, Go, Soon Rust).
 - 👯 I’m looking to collaborate on projects for Bitcoin Dev, Lightning Network.
 - 🤔 I’m looking for help in PR.
-Bitcoin Core and Lightning Network projects and Games with Lightning Network.
+Bitcoin Core and Lightning Network projects and Mobile Apps with Lightning Network.
 - 💬 Ask me about of Javascripts, Bitcoin, LN.
 - 📫 How to reach me: Twitter: @azorcode.
 - 😄 Pronouns: azorcode.